YubicoLabs/fido-openssh-workshop/exercises/keys/README.md

 - Use `fido2-token -I <device>` to check if your security key supports resident keys (`options: rk`)

-Note: Resident keys are called discoverable credentials since FIDO 2.1, but OpenSSH still uses the term resident keys.
+Note: Resident keys are called discoverable credentials since FIDO 2.1, but OpenSSH still uses the older term.

 - Use `fido2-token -L -r <device>` to list the resident keys on your security key.